This section covers installing Capreolus via its pip package or from source.

 export CAPREOLUS_RESULTS=...) before running Capreolus or by editing your shell’s initialization files (e.g.,

-CAPREOLUS_CACHE: directory where cache files are stored (default:
+CAPREOLUS_CACHE: the directory where cache files are stored.
+If unset, defaults to

 CUDA_VISIBLE_DEVICES: Indicates GPUs available to PyTorch, starting from 0.
 For example, setting to ‘1’ will use the system’s 2nd GPU (as numbered by

 nvidia-smi).
 Set to ‘’ (an empty string) to force CPU.